hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/694_scc_ix.md

 two or three of them will live in each room.
 They must be given good bedding, clean clothes, and so on.
 There will be a doctor for them, who will inspect them once or twice a week according to his convenience.
-The Sevâshrama (Home of Service) will be as a ward attached to the Annasatra, where the sick will be nursed.
+The Sevāshrama (Home of Service) will be as a ward attached to the Annasatra, where the sick will be nursed.
 Then, gradually, as funds will accumulate, we shall build a big kitchen.
 The Annasatra must be astir with constant shouts of food demanded and supplied.
 The rice-gruel must